JoeBoiii72/ARMv7-Simple-cipher/README.md

 # Usage

-./cw1 1 keystring1 keystring2
+./cipher 1 keystring1 keystring2

-The first argument must be 0 or 1 denoting encryption/decryption.
+- The first argument must be 0 or 1 denoting encryption/decryption.
+- The second argument must be a string representing the first private key.
+- The third argument must be a string representing the second private key.

 so...

-cat textfile.txt | ./cipher 0 keystring1 keystring2 | ./chiper 1 keystring1 keystring2
+cat textfile.txt | ./cipher 0 keystring1 keystring2 | ./cipher 1 keystring1 keystring2

-will  return the original text from textfile.txt, albeit lower case and without white spaces and punctuation.
+...will return the original text from textfile.txt, albeit lower case and without white spaces and punctuation.